1kkiRen/Tokenizer-Changer/README.md

 changer.add_merges(list_of_merges)
 ```

 Adds the merges from the list.
+If there are no necessary tokens for this merge, their addition will be suggested.

 ## "Get" functions